What is Police Brutality?

-Under the fourth and fourteenth amendments of the constitution, we as citizens of the United States are guaranteed against unreasonable searches of our persons as well as due process under the law.
-Both of these amendments help to prevent law enforcement officers, like policemen, from using undue force or intimidation against us.
+Under the fourth and fourteenth amendments of the constitutions we as citizens of the United States are guaranteed against unreasonable searches of our persons as well as due process under the law.
+Both of these amendments help to prevent law enforcement officers, like Policemen from using undue force or intimidation against us.

-If you have been involved in a case of police brutality and need legal representation or advice, contact the Wausau personal injury lawyers of Habush Habush & Rottier S.C. ®.
-Call 800-242-2874 to discuss the details of your case today.
+If you have been involved in a case of police brutality and need legal representation or advice, contact the Wausau personal injury lawyer of Habush Habush & Rottier S.C. ® Call 800-242-2874 to discuss the details of your case today.